Calling Test

 Lie 4: "My Calling Has to Be Grand"

-The truth: Jesus spent 30 years in obscurity before 3 years of public ministry.
-Most of His life was invisible — and it was all purposeful.
+The truth.
+Jesus spent 30 years in obscurity before three years of public ministry.
+Most of His life was invisible — and all of it was purposeful.
+Some callings fill stadiums.
+Some fill living rooms.
+Some fill one person's morning with truth they desperately needed to hear.
+All of them matter.

-"His lord said unto him, Well done, thou good and faithful servant: thou hast been faithful over a few things, I will make thee ruler over many things."
-(Matthew 25:21, KJV)
+His lord said unto him, Well done, thou good and faithful servant: thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord.

 Lie 5: "I Need Permission"

-The truth: Most people in the Bible who were called by God did not have human permission.
+The truth.
+Most people in the Bible who were called by God didn't have human permission.
 They had divine commission.
-And the two are very different.
+Amos was not a prophet's son, was not trained, was not endorsed.
+God just said go.

 Lie 6: "God Is Disappointed in Me"

-The truth: Peter denied Jesus three times.
-Jesus' first act after the resurrection was to seek Peter out and reinstate him.
-Not with disappointment — with breakfast on the beach and a question: "Do you love me?"
-(John 21:15-17)
+The truth.
+Peter denied Jesus three times.
+Jesus' first move after the resurrection was to seek Peter out and reinstate him — not with disappointment, but with breakfast on the beach and a question: "Do you love me?"
+(John 21:15-17).
+God isn't standing over you with crossed arms.
+He's running toward you like the father of the prodigal son.

-"The Lord is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit."
-(Psalm 34:18, KJV)
+The LORD is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit.

 If your heart is broken over your failures, God is closer to you than ever — not farther.
+If this lie is the one paralyzing you, how to stop feeling like a failure as a Christian goes deeper.

 Lie 7: "If It Were My Calling, It Would Be Easy"

-The truth: Paul was shipwrecked, beaten, imprisoned, and left for dead — all while living in his calling.
+The truth.
+Paul was shipwrecked, beaten, imprisoned, and left for dead — all while living squarely in his calling.
 Jeremiah wept while delivering the exact message God gave him.
 Jesus sweat blood in Gethsemane before walking to the cross.
+Calling is not the absence of resistance.
+It's faithfulness in the presence of it.

 Hard does not mean wrong.
-Sometimes hard means you are exactly where the enemy does not want you to be.
+Sometimes hard means you're exactly where the enemy does not want you to be.

 Lie 8: "I Don't Have a Calling"

-The lie: Calling is for pastors, missionaries, and the spiritually elite.
+The lie.
+Calling is for pastors, missionaries, and the spiritually elite.
 Regular people just have jobs.

-The truth: Every believer has a calling.
+The truth.
+Every believer has a calling.
 No exceptions.

-"For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them."
-(Ephesians 2:10, KJV)
+For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.

-If you think you do not have a calling, you have not found it yet.
-That is a search problem, not an identity problem.
-And the search is worth it.
+You.
+Specifically you.
+Created for specific good works that were prepared before you were born.
+If you think you don't have a calling, you haven't found it yet.
+That's a search problem, not an identity problem.
+And the search is worth every hour you put into it.

 How to Break Free from the Lies